-Table Tennis Rules: ITTF Guidelines
+Table Tennis Rules: 2024 ITTF Guidelines

 Table tennis is a fast-paced and exciting sport that is enjoyed by millions of people around the world.
 It requires quick reflexes, precise hand-eye coordination, and strategic thinking.
-If you're new to table tennis or looking to brush up on the rules, the International Table Tennis Federation (ITTF) has established a set of guidelines that govern the sport.
+If you're new to ping pong or looking to brush up on the rules, the International Table Tennis Federation (ITTF) has established a set of guidelines that govern the sport.
 In this blog, we will delve into the rules of table tennis as outlined by the ITTF.

-Ping Pong Table and Equipment
+Ping Pong Table Specs and Equipment

 Table tennis is played on a rectangular table featuring dimensions of 108" in length, 60" in width, and 30" in height.
 The ping pong table is divided into two halves by a net that is 6" in height and extends to the edges of the table.
 The net should be taut and should not interfere with the players' shots.
 Premium nets offer tension adjustment to ensure your net never sags for top tier play.